shivannis/xandr-docs-public/xandr-docs/articles/bidders/deals-for-bidders.md

 ---
-title: Microsoft Bidders - Deals for Bidders
+title: Bidders - Deals for Bidders
 description: The article explains the deals for bidders. ms.date: 10/28/2023
 ---

-# Deals for bidders
+# Bidders - Deals for bidders

 Xandr offers the ability to bid on deals with our platform sellers.
 This page walks you through the bidding process.